smithy-lang/smithy-python/designs/codegen/cli.md

 ### Generated Shapes

-Both artifacts generate every data shape in the model they receive; the set is not narrowed to the closure of the selected service.
-Builds that want a smaller package apply smithy-build transforms in the projection.
-Trait definitions, prelude shapes, and shapes marked `@private` or `@mixin` are never generated.
+When a service is resolved, both artifacts generate the data shapes in the service closure: every shape reachable from the service through its operations, resources, errors, and members.
+This matches the surface produced by the other Smithy code generators.
+Data shapes in the model that are not connected to the service are not generated, and the CLI reports how many were left out.

-Because the model is not limited to a service closure, shape names are not guaranteed to be unique.
-When two generated shapes have case-insensitively equal names, the command fails with an error that identifies the conflicting shape IDs.
+When no service is resolved, the `types` artifact generates every data shape in the model.
+Smithy guarantees case-insensitively unique shape names only within a service closure, so in this mode the command fails when two shapes have case-insensitively equal names, identifying the conflicting shape IDs.

+Trait definitions, prelude shapes, and shapes marked `@mixin` are never generated.
+Builds that need a different set of shapes, such as types that are not bound to any operation, apply smithy-build transforms in the projection.
+An option to generate every shape in the model regardless of the service MAY be added when there is a need for it.

 The command MUST return zero after successful generation and non-zero when arguments, settings, the model, or generation are invalid.
 Diagnostics are